3400-17/3400-17/labs/lab1.md

 ~~~
 The final robot functioned as we expected, and was able to run in a square.
 A video of our robot working autonomously is shown below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wx0h-h_tRTE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Work Distribution

+*   Michael: Internal LED blink
+*   Marcela: External LED
+*   Natan: Reading the potentiometer
+*   Siming: Mapping the potentiometer to the servo
+*   Zoe: Assembling the robot